SebKrantz/blog/content/posts/from-zanzibar-to-cape-town.md

 ## The End

-After a relaxing and eventful two weeks in Western Cape together with my lovely host family, I left Cape Town on the 31st of September and arrived in Hamburg, Germany on the 1st of October.
+After a relaxing and eventful two weeks in Western Cape together with my lovely host family, I left Cape Town on the 31st of August and arrived in Hamburg, Germany on the 1st of September.
 I had spent six weeks in Southern Africa, traveling more than 6000km from Zanzibar to Cape Town by public transport.
 It was an experience I will never forget, and a great feat I will likely never have the time to repeat in similar extent.

 This post is therefore a memoir to myself, but also a tribute to many who have expressed interest in this journey.
 I hope it inspired you to similar adventures and ignited a spark of fascination for the African continent.